Destinations Italy Umbria & Le Marche

 Spello

-The reason to come to Spello.
-Pinturicchio's 1501 fresco cycle in a side chapel of the parish church — saturated colour, Renaissance landscapes behind biblical scenes, the kind of detail you stand in front of for thirty minutes.
+Why you come to Spello.
+Pinturicchio's 1501 fresco cycle in a side chapel of the parish church: saturated colour, Renaissance landscapes behind the biblical scenes, detail you stand in front of for thirty minutes.
 Drop a euro into the light box.
-Worth a detour from anywhere in Umbria.
+Worth the drive from anywhere in Umbria.

 Free (€1 light box)Pinturicchio 1501Open daily